eosnetworkfoundation/grant-framework/applications/SBA-Web3.md

 - **Contact Name:** Mark Stair
 - **Contact Email:** marks@tipit.io
-- **Website:** https://tipit.io  (Note this is the tipit social wallet website, a new website and/or company will be created for this grant.)
+- **Website:** https://tipit.io  (Note this is the tipit social wallet website, a revamped website and/or company will be created as part of this grant.)

 ## Project Overview

-This grant proposal stems from the EVMxIdeathon on 14 Nov 2022 with the winning submission for the Web3 category:  Small Business Accounting & Web3.
+This grant proposal stems from the EVMxIdeathon on 14 Nov 2022 with the winning submission for the Web3 category:  Small Business Accounting & Web3 https://devpost.com/software/small-business-accounting-web3.

-This grant provides funding for the development and release of the framework to sync EOS blockchain with QuickBooks Online.
+This grant provides funding for the development and release of the framework to sync EOS blockchain with QuickBooks Online (QBO).
 Approval of this grant will give access to EOS blockchain to small businesses that are already using QuickBooks and be used standalone to capture blockchain information for accounting purposes.

+Submission on Intuit QBO Marketplace will give market exposure of EOS to small businesses.

 ### Overview